Facts about Puerto Rico

 - The legal age to consume alcoholic beverages in Puerto Rico is 18 years.

-- The island has almost 300 miles of coastline and almost the same number of beaches.
+- The island has almost 300 miles of coastline and nearly the same number of beaches.

 - El Yunque is the only rainforest in the U.S. Forest System and is in Puerto Rico.
 The forest receives over 120 inches of rain every year.

 - Flamenco beach, in Culebra, has been recognized as one of the Top 10 Beaches in the world on multiple occasions.